Library Fact Sheets

 Printable Fact Sheet

-The 608th Ira C. Eaker Air & Space Operations Center is the "Mighty Eighth's" senior element of our global warfighting Command and Control capabilities.
+Eighth Air Force's 608th Ira C. Eaker Air & Space Operations Center is the "Mighty Eighth's" senior element of our global warfighting Command and Control capabilities.
 The AOC operates at the operational level of warfare; where specific missions are planned, integrated, controlled and assessed.
-At this level, the 608th AOC conducts global operations and intelligence motoring for situational awareness, develops integrated executable plans and tasking orders for selected courses of action and provides command and control capability for execution of assigned Global Strike forces when directed.
+At this level, the 608 AOC conducts global operations and intelligence motoring for situational awareness, develops integrated executable plans and tasking orders for selected courses of action and provides command and control capability for execution of assigned Global Strike forces when directed.

 Following the end of the war in Europe, Eighth Air Force headquarters moved to Okinawa in July 1945, to train new bomber groups for combat against Japan.
 However, the Japanese surrendered before Eighth Air Force saw action in the Pacific theater.
 In June 1946, the headquarters moved to MacDill Field, Fla., to join the newly established Strategic Air Command.
 In November 1950, the headquarters transferred to Fort Worth Army Air Field (later Carswell AFB), Texas.

-Units from the "Mighty Eighth" returned to combat in Europe for the first time in more than 50 years during Operation Allied Force, March 24 through June 10, 1999.
-During the 78-day air campaign, B-1s, B-2s and B-52s joined other NATO and allied forces in the operation against the Federal Republic of Yugoslavia.
+Units from the "Mighty Eighth" returned to combat in Europe for the first time in more than 50 years during Operation ALLIED FORCE, March 24 - June 10, 1999.
+During the 78-day air campaign, B-1s, B-2s, and B-52s joined other NATO and allied forces in the operation against the Federal Republic of Yugoslavia.
 This first offensive action in NATO history included the combat debut of the B-2.

 B-1 and B-52 bombers (deployed to RAF Fairford U.K.) and B-2s (which operated from Whiteman AFB, Mo.) flew close to 325 sorties, while dropping more than 7 million pounds of ordnance.

 Eighth Air Force is again at the forefront of a new campaign...the war on terrorism.
-Since the beginning of Operation Noble Eagle and Operation Enduring Freedom in September 2001, the "Mighty Eighth's" bomber forces have repeatedly deployed into the combat zone and engaged terrorist targets with precise lethal force.
+Since the beginning of Operations NOBLE EAGLE and ENDURING FREEDOM in September 2001, the "Mighty Eighth's" bomber forces have repeatedly deployed into the combat zone and engaged terrorist targets with precise lethal force.
 The bombers unique combination of all-weather precision strike, large payload, and long range/extended loiter time have greatly contributed to the nation's success in the skies over Afghanistan and Iraq.